- Form a Company Now!+

 Many of the major airline companies worldwide are incorporated here in Delaware to protect their assets.
 Why Delaware?
 Because Delaware’s legal infrastructure will stand behind you if you’re sued.

-We offer detailed information on how Harvard Business Services, Inc. can help protect you as an aircraft owner.
+We offer detailed information on how Harvard Business Services, Inc. can provide asset protection for airplane owners.

 We also understand the special needs of an aircraft owner, and HBS offers a unique FAA Mail Forwarding Service.